 You don’t have to be a credit card expert to get the most out of your particular card, but it does help to understand some of the basics.
 Here are some essential questions about credit cards, and their answers.

-Interest charges are calculated differently with credit cards than with other forms of credit, such as car loans or mortgages.
-If you carry an unpaid balance on your card past the payment due date, you’ll have to pay interest charges in the form of APR.
+If you carry an unpaid balance on your card past the payment due date, you’ll have to pay interest charges in the form of APR (annual percentage rate).

 Each month, you have the opportunity to pay a minimum payment, your full balance or an amount in between.
 While most cards don’t require you to pay off your balance in full each month, it’s the only way to avoid paying interest.
 Bankrate recommends paying off your entire balance every month.